 In the past, paramedics provided emergency treatment and transported patients to hospital, but, as a modern day paramedic, you will provide a comprehensive mobile healthcare service by assessing patients, diagnosing problems and providing treatment, often in the patient’s own home.

-Most paramedics work for NHS ambulance services you will work on an ambulance alongside an ambulance technician or emergency care assistant.
+Most paramedics work for NHS ambulance services alongside an ambulance technician or emergency care assistant.

 You might also work as a single responder from a car, motorbike or bicycle, or provide advice over the telephone from a control room or clinical ‘hub’.

 Paramedics also work in other settings, including GP practices, minor injury units, urgent care centres, walk-in centres and A&E departments.
 Wherever you work, you will undertake full clinical assessments and make decisions about the care you provide.

 Every case or call is different, so you might have to:

 - provide essential treatment to resuscitate and stabilise a patient who has had a cardiac arrest

 - support a patient who is experiencing a mental health crisis

 - provide treatment at the scene for someone seriously injured in a road accident